netresearch/drupal-smtp/README.txt

 This module sends email by connecting to an SMTP server.
 Therefore, you need to have access to an SMTP server for this module to work.

-Drupal will often use the email address entered into Administrator -> Configuration -> Site information -> E-mail address as the from address.
+Drupal will often use the email address entered into Manage -> Configuration -> Site information -> E-mail address as the from address.
 It is important for this to be the correct address and some ISPs will block email that comes from an invalid address.